Further information about the current restriction levels and next steps can be found on the Department of Health and Human Services website.

 Information on current restrictions is available on the Victorian Government's coronavirus website.

-If you are unsure or have any questions about your business’s ability to open or operate you can contact the Business Victoria coronavirus hotline on 13 22 15 or by using the Business Victoria Contact us form.
+If you are unsure or have any questions about your business’s ability to open or operate you can contact the Business Victoria coronavirus (COVID-19) hotline on 13 22 15 or by using the Business Victoria Contact us form.

-Business Victoria and its dedicated coronavirus hotline caters for all businesses, including not-for-profits and those planning to start a business or apply for an ABN.
+Business Victoria and its dedicated coronavirus (COVID-19) hotline caters for all businesses, including not-for-profits and those planning to start a business or apply for an ABN.
 This includes creative businesses and individual sole traders.
 The hotline number is 13 22 15.
 Business Victoria’s information is also available online at business.vic.gov.au.